pingcap/docs/develop/dev-guide-sample-application-spring-boot.md

 #### Get player information by page

 Click on the **GetByPage** tab and the **Send** button to send a GET request to `http://localhost:8080/player/page?index=0&size=2`.
 The return value is the page with index `0`, with `2` players per page.
-The return value also contains paging information such as offset, totalPages, sort, etc.
+The return value also contains the paging information such as offset, totalPages, and sort.

 ![Postman-GetByPage](/media/develop/IMG_20220402-003528474.png)